OIL PAINTING NIGHT CLASS

 1.8 hours of CEU credit is available for educators taking this course.
 Teachers seeking CEU credit should speak with their professional development coordinator to confirm the course meets standards set by each individual school or district.

 Please register as soon as you plan on attending.
 Classes that don't reach the minimum number of students required will be canceled 48 hours before the first day of class.
-Last minute registrations are accepted if class minimum is met and space allows, but this class typically sells out.
+Last minute registrations are accepted if class minimum is met and space allows.
 Early registration is encouraged.